denizvatan/php-change-log/README.md

    ```

 2. **Continue from a specific function title (if needed):**
-   If the process was interrupted and you need to continue from a specific function, you can modify the script to call `continueFromTitle` method with the desired function title.
+   If the process is interrupted and you need to continue from a specific function, you can modify the script to call `continueFromTitle` method with the desired function title.

 ## Example